weixinsoh/ProjectMaster/README.md

 #### Rules

+1. Once sprint is started:
+    - The sprint details(such as end date) is uneditable.
-1. Once sprint is started, tasks cannot be added or edited.
+    - Tasks in the sprint cannot be added or edited.
+    - Burndown Chart of the sprint is automatically generated.

 2. Sprint will be automatically ended on the ending date.